 Run API Simulator on local workstations or remote hosts.
 No need for an application server or external database.

-Runs in Docker containers, including on Kubernetes and OpenShift.
-Ready to use Docker image is provided.
+Runs in Docker/OCI containers, including on Kubernetes and OpenShift.
+Ready-to-use Docker image is available.

 ReST, SOAP, RPC style APIs...
-Using JSON, XML, or different payload...anything based on HTTP.
+Using JSON, XML, or a different payload - anything based on HTTP.